This page was last updated in April 2026.

 22 years removed from my first visit, I returned to play The Ocean Course in 2024 on a gorgeous spring morning, and it was every bit as spectacular as I remembered from so long ago.
 Known as one of the nation’s most challenging golf courses, the layout actually sets up quite well for my game, with spacious corridors and tough green complexes that favor those with a strong ground game.

 If you select an appropriate set of tees, there’s no reason you can’t have an enjoyable experience here and bask in the glory of a top ten U.S. public track.
+Be prepared for a daunting test, though, if the wind blows hard off the Atlantic, as it did in my 2025 round here.

 7. Crystal Downs (Frankfurt, MI)